 The first decade of the twentieth century saw Australia's new political institutions established.
 The Commonwealth assumed control of areas of government like defence, customs and tariffs, as agreed by the original States.
 Yet there was a growing level of discontent among Western Australians with the deal they had been given - a dissatisfaction masked by an infusion of popular patriotism during the First World War.

 For nearly all of the first two decades of Federation, Western Australia had remained as isolated from the Eastern States as it had always been.
 The long-awaited promise of a transcontinental railway line was not met until 1917 when the first train carried dignitaries like Sir John Forrest on the inaugural crossing.
 Yet in spite of the line opening, rumblings of discontent with Western Australia's position in the Federation, fostered by its isolation, continued to be heard.

 Why would being isolated from where the main decisions were being made be such an issue?

 Why was the transcontinental railway such an important piece of infrastructure at the time?

 What were the main causes of issue for Western Australians?

-What political institutions are federally run and which are run by the states?
+Which political institutions are federally run and which are run by the States?